 Students in the sociology doctoral program are reviewed each year.
 The sociology graduate committee will review progress toward the degree in regard to course completion, GPA, comprehensive examination, and the dissertation.
-Each year, at the beginning of the Fall semester, students will fill out an individual development plan that will include benchmarks for advancement, while also addressing any potential circumstances that may inhibit progress.
-The individual development plan will be discussed with either a first-year advisor, the sociology graduate director, or member of the sociology graduate committee.
+Each year, at the end of the spring semester, students will submit a self-assessment that will detail their accomplishments, while also noting areas where more faculty support would be helpful.
+Students' advisors will also be asked to submit assessment forms.
 Students not making satisfactory progress or not in good standing, as described below, will be notified by official letter with the requirement of meeting with a member of the sociology graduate committee to discuss what might be inhibiting progress and a plan to get back on track.
-If necessary, recommendations regarding continuation, conditions for continuation, and/or funding awards will be made to The Sanford School director.
+If necessary, recommendations regarding continuation, conditions for continuation, and/or funding awards will be made to SSFD director.
 Benchmarks for timely and satisfactory progress in the doctoral program are described below.

 To maintain timely progress toward degree completion, doctoral students are expected to complete all program requirements and defend their dissertation in five years.
 To complete the program within five years, there are two important benchmarks.
 First, the comprehensive exam (theoretical and methodological reviews) must be completed in Year 3.
 Second, the dissertation proposal must be defended in Year 3.
-Students who fail to complete either of these benchmarks will receive a letter from the sociology graduate committee notifying them that they are not making satisfactory progress toward completion, and will be required to meet with a member of the sociology graduate committee or doctoral committee.
+Students who fail to complete either of these benchmarks will receive a letter from the sociology graduate committee notifying them that they are not making satisfactory progress toward completion, and will be required to meet with a member of the sociology graduate committee.
 If a plan to make progress is not followed, the student may be at risk of dismissal from the program.